zaferdurkut/gis-docker-infrastructure/README.md

 # GIS Data Processing Infrastructure For the Docker
-You can use gdal library, OpenCV, Shapely, Pillow, Numpy, Pandas, and other tools  with docker
+You can use GDAL library, OpenCV, Shapely, Pillow, Numpy, Pandas, and other tools  with docker

 ## Installation